Gagandeepsingh9/90DaysOfDevOps_Challenges/Week6-CICD/readme.md

 ![Role-Based Access Control (RBAC) Setup](screenshots/rbac-setup.png)

 #### 4. Clean, Maintainable Pipelines with Shared Libraries
-This was the most advanced and rewarding part of the challenge.
 To avoid having a long, complicated `Jenkinsfile` and to promote code reuse, I created a **Jenkins Shared Library** in its own separate Git repository.

 I broke down each major pipeline action into its own Groovy script (`cloning.groovy`, `building.groovy`, `testing.groovy`, `docker_push.groovy`).
 Each script contains a single, reusable function that accepts parameters.